Cuban arrested for killing his partner in North Fort Myers, Florida

 The victim Yaneicy Hilda Prieto Rodríguez and her aggressor, Alain Wilfredo Samón CuadraPhoto © Facebook/Yaneicy Prieto and Lee County Sheriff's Office

-Samón Cuadra fled after committing the crime and was captured shortly thereafter by LCSO agents.
+Samón Cuadra fled the scene after committing the crime and was captured shortly thereafter by LCSO agents.
 The police operation that led to his arrest was recorded in a video, which was officially shared through the agency's social media channels.

 Upon arrival, the agents found the woman unconscious, with multiple lacerations and stab wounds.
-Despite the efforts of the paramedics from the Emergency Medical Service to save her life, she was pronounced dead at the scene.
+Despite the efforts of the paramedics from the Emergency Medical Service to save her life, she was declared dead at the scene.

 The case adds to a series of crimes against Cuban women abroad by their partners or ex-partners.
-According to independent observatories OGAT and YSTCC, 12 Cuban women were victims of femicide abroad in 2025, six of whom were in the United States.
+According to independent monitors OGAT and YSTCC, 12 Cuban women were victims of femicide abroad in 2025, six of whom were in the United States.

-Among the most recent cases is that of Yannelis de la Caridad Casales, stabbed to death by her partner in Jacksonville in March 2025.
+Among the most recent cases is that of Yannelis de la Caridad Casales, stabbed to death by her partner in Jacksonville, in March 2025.
 The attacker, Carlos Yordanis Aldana, was sentenced to 50 years in prison.

 In November of that same year, Aileen Delgado Armas was killed by her husband in Hialeah, in a homicide followed by suicide.
 Meanwhile, last January, Yaimara Leyva Cadet died after being stabbed by her partner, José Emilio Galán Preval, in Las Vegas, another crime that also shocked the Cuban community.